Is XIV Bulletproof Or Will It Crater When The Time Is Right?

 The Takeaway

 XIV has performed extremely well over the last few years, so long as volatility has remained relatively subdued.
 As mentioned earlier, it has had massive corrections along its way to the top.
-However, with recent fundamental, technical, and geopolitical developments the ETN could experience a significant downturn in the near future, which could make it an attractive short term play to the downside.
-Judging from past performance if the S&P had a correction of 5%-10%, XIV could give up anywhere from 25%-50% of its value in a relatively short time period, which could bring its price down from $78 to approximately $35-$55.
+However, with recent fundamental, technical, and geopolitical developments, the ETN could experience a significant downturn in the near future, which could make it an attractive short-term play to the downside.
+Judging from past performance, if the S&P had a correction of 5%-10%, XIV could give up anywhere from 25%-50% of its value in a relatively short time period, which could bring its price down from $78 to approximately $35-$55.

-(It is important to note that the move the downside could be precipitous, however.
+(It is important to note that the move downside could be precipitous, however.
 As soon as volatility abates, as it has continuously over the last several years, XIV will likely bounce back with a vengeance - therefore, any attempt to short this name should be of a transitory nature.)

 Disclosure: I am/we are long VIX FUTURES.